-- If you do have some of your turnovers leak in the oven, it's not the end of the world!
-Just trim off the bits of oozy cheese once they've cooled down and they will still look nice.
+- If you do have some of your turnovers leak in the oven, it's not the end of the world; just trim off the bits of oozy cheese once they've cooled down and they will still look nice.
 The silver lining here is that you can now eat all those toasty cheese bits.

 Yes, these sausage and cheese turnovers are a great appetizer or snack to make ahead of time!
-If you want to make them ahead of time, just let them cool down to room temperature and pack them inside a food storage container or a zip top gallon bag.
+If you want to make them ahead of time, just let them cool down to room temperature after baking, then pack them inside a food storage container or a zip top gallon bag.
 Then keep them either in the fridge for 3 - 4 days, or in the freezer for up to three months.

-If you’ve tried this recipe for Sausage and Cheese Turnovers, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print

 Sausage and cheese filling encased in flaky biscuit dough.
 The perfect party food!

-- 8 oz. fresh sausage (not pre-cooked)
+- 8 ounces fresh sausage (not pre-cooked)

-- 1/2 c. finely chopped onion (about 1/2 medium onion)
+- ½ cup (72 g) finely chopped onion (about ½ medium onion)

-- 4 oz. cream cheese, softened
+- 4 ounces cream cheese, softened

-- 1 3/4 c. shredded cheese (any type that melts - cheddar, muenster, Gruyere, etc.), divided
+- 8 ounces shredded cheese (any type that melts - cheddar, muenster, Gruyere, etc.), divided

-- 3 6 oz. cans biscuit dough, 15 biscuits total (see note)
+- three 6 ounce cans biscuit dough, 15 biscuits total (see note)

 - 1 egg